 Use the lid to stop the items blowing away and stop passers-by putting non-recyclable items in the box.

 Paint or stick your house number on the side of your black recycling box so we can tell which property the box has come from.
 It may also prevent people from taking a box that is not theirs.
 You can email Bristol Waste Company to request free stickers for labelling your box.

-You can have as many recycling boxes as new need.
+You can have as many recycling boxes as you need.
 Order extra recycling boxes.